Fractional quantum anomalous Hall phase for Raman superarray of Rydberg atoms: Abstract

 \section{Abstract}

 Rydberg atom arrays offer promising platforms for quantum simulation of correlated quantum matter and raise great interests.
-Here we propose a novel stripe-lattice model with {\em Raman superarray of Rydberg atoms} to realize fractional quantum anomalous Hall (FQAH) phase.
-We implement two types of Rydberg states, arranged in a supperarray configuration and with Raman-assisted dipole-exchange couplings, to realize a minimal QAH model for hard-core bosons populated into a topological flat band with large bulk gap under proper tunable experimental condition.
-With this the FQAH phase can be further achieved and probed feasibly.
-In particular, we propose a novel quench protocol to probe the fractionalized excitations by measuring the correlated quench dynamics featured by fractional charge tunneling between bulk and chiral edge modes in the open boundary.
+This work proposes a novel stripe-lattice model with {\em Raman superarray of Rydberg atoms} to realize bosonic fractional quantum anomalous Hall (FQAH) phase.
+Two types of Rydberg states, arranged in a supperarray configuration and with Raman-assisted dipole-exchange couplings, are implemented to realize a minimal QAH model for hard-core bosons populated into a topological flat band with large bulk gap under proper tunable experimental condition.
+With this the bosonic FQAH phase can be further achieved and probed feasibly.
+In particular, a novel quench protocol is proposed to probe the fractionalized excitations by measuring the correlated quench dynamics featured by fractional charge tunneling between bulk and chiral edge modes in the open boundary.